dylanoliver/pekocko/README.md

 2. Open a terminal (Linux/Mac) or command prompt/PowerShell (Windows)
 3. Run npm install from within the project directory
 4. Run npm start
-5. Run your API on http://localhost:3000
-6. Clone this repo into 'backend' folder
+5. Clone this repo into 'backend' folder
-7. Run node server
+6. Run node server